 Managing staff sickness absence and attendanceHow can schools reduce sickness absence by staff?
 We relay advice on making staff aware of absence procedures, keeping accurate absence records, and curbing the spread of illnesses.
 We also link to an article on getting value for money from staffing budgets.

-Sick pay for support staffFind out about statutory and occupational sick pay for your support staff.
-Who's entitled, what they're entitled to, who's not eligible, and how to calculate it.
+Sick pay for support staffUpdatedFind out about statutory and occupational sick pay for your support staff, including who's entitled, what they're entitled to, who's not eligible, and how to calculate it.

 Staff medical appointments during school hoursAre staff entitled to time off to attend medical appointments?
 We relay advice from Acas and ASCL on staff attending medical appointments during the school day.
 We also look at conditions of service for school staff, and examples of approaches from schools.